-Applied in lotion form to the scalp every day, available to men and women but not to anyone under the age of 16.
+Applied to the scalp as a topical solution every day, available to men and women but not to anyone under the age of 16.

 Pros: Proven to stimulate hair growth for a large percentage of patients usually after about two or three months; Minoxidil is one of only two medications licensed by the MHRA & ‘FDA-approved’ for the treatment of hair loss in the UK and the USA respectively (the other is Propecia – for men only).